hanhanwu/Basic_But_Useful/RA_command_lines.md

 * <b>NOTE:</b> If it is showing any error, try to start your commnd line with `sudo`, if your know admin id and password.
 * Change root password: `sudo passwd root`
 * To change `$PATH` temporarily, `export PATH="/some/new/path:$PATH"`
+* Edit `open ~/.bash_profile`, if you are not good at editting a file through the command line (sometimes your command can totally overwrite the original file, which is not cool at all), why not just open the file and type in the text editor, save it.
+Do this `open ~/.bash_profile`, just like how you type in a text editor.
 * Install wget, `brew install wget`, wget is a commnd used to download things from an url
   * `wget url` to download
   * You can also use `curl -0 url` and it's built-in on Mac